10 Homework Tips for Parents

 3. Stick to a Routine

-Structure is so vital for homework, that’s why it is important to set a homework time for your child.
-Try to work out when their concentration and willingness to complete homework is at its highest.
-Some children may need a break or playtime first, while other would rather tick homework off the list early.
+Building structure and routine is really helpful for most children and we suggest setting a regular homework time.
+You know when your child works best.
+Some need a break and playtime first, whereas others would rather tick homework off the list early.
 Either way, ensure you find a regular time that suits your child.

 4. Planning Makes Perfect